kiesraad/abacus/backend/README.md

 - `rcgen`: X.509 certificate/DER generation (`aws-lc-rs` backend)
 - `rustls-pki-types`: shared certificate and private-key types, and PEM decoding.
 - `if-addrs`: enumerating LAN IP addresses for the TLS certificate subject.
+- `rustls`: TLS implementation, on the audited `aws-lc-rs` provider.
+- `axum-server`: HTTPS serving for `axum`, with graceful shutdown.

 Additionally, the following development dependencies are used: